 Typical periods offered: Spring

-CAPS-HRM 5110 Organizational Communication
+CAPS-HRM 5110 Organizational Communication in Human Resources Management

 This course identifies the major theories and methods of communication at the individual, group, and organizational levels.
 Particular attention is devoted to the role of communication in achieving long-term organizational effectiveness.
 Strategy and tactics relevant to interpersonal communication, negotiation, and consensus building are also analyzed.
-(Same as U87 HRM 475).

 Credit 3 units.